dado-official/batadu/database/ReadMe.md

   "email": "myemail"
 }
 ```
-As a response you will get Code _200_ if both are free, otherwise you will get a .JSON in the following format, where "taken" describes what is currently available or not.
+As a response you will get Code _200_ if both are free, otherwise you will get code _409_ and a .JSON in the following format, where "taken" describes what is currently available or not.
 ```json
 {
   "taken": "both"